 - Difference to benchmark for the engagement, loyalty and growth scores (if the questions for these drivers have been enabled)

 4. Interpreting the scores

-Peakon will give an attrition risk of either 'Minimal', 'Low', 'Reduced', 'Elevated', or 'High'.
-This reflects the attrition risk in a segment over the next six months, compared to the average risk in the rest of the organisation.
+Peakon will assess the segment and give it an attrition risk category, which reflects the attrition risk in a segment over the next six months, compared to the average risk in the rest of the organisation.
 The risk categories are calculated compared to the company’s overall attrition risk.
-This means that the categorization will take into account the attrition risk distribution in the company.
+This means that the categorisation will take into account the attrition risk distribution in the company.

 - Minimal - Segments with Minimal attrition risk have an aggregated attrition risk in the bottom 10% compared to the rest of the company.

 - Low - Segments with Low attrition risk have an aggregated attrition risk in the bottom 25% compared to the rest of the company

 - Below average - Segments with Reduced attrition risk have an aggregated attrition risk in the bottom 50% compared to the rest of the company

 - Above average - Segments with Elevated attrition risk have an aggregated attrition risk in the top 50% compared to the rest of the company

 - High - Segments with High attrition risk have an aggregated attrition risk in the top 25% compared to the rest of the company